Win Tickets To WTIC's 'Jill On Money' Business Breakfast

 Tickets are ON SALE NOW… but all this week you can win tickets with WTIC NewsTalk 1080!

-Tune in to Afternoons with Todd Feinburg every day this week for your chance to call-in… When you hear the cue to call, dial 1-800-953-1080 and you could win a four-pack of tickets to see the show!
+Tune in to Morning with Ray Dunaway, and Afternoons with Todd Feinburg every day this week for your chance to call-in… When you hear the cue to call, dial 1-800-953-1080 and you could win a four-pack of tickets to see the show!

 For more information on WTIC’s Business Breakfast with Jill Schlesinger at Infinity Music Hall & Bistro, Click Here!